dennislwm/curatormind/pages/Crafting.md

 #### There are almost always a couple of things that don't fit into a scope.
 We allow ourselves a "Chowder" list for loose tasks that don't fit anywhere.
 #### New tasks constantly come up as you get deeper into a problem.
 Mark nice-to-haves with tilde (~) in front.
 ### Integrating on slice
+#### The team could start with UI, but until it's wired to a backend, nothing does anything.
+#### Same with the backend.
+A lot of tasks could be checked off, but without any UI what can you do with it?
+#### What we want is to pick of one slice of the project to integrate.
+When it's done, anyone can click through the interaction and see if the feature does what it should.
 ### Showing progress
 ### Scopes on a hil